Homestead business checklist for doing what you love, where you want to live.

 Homestead living means a long commute if you are living rural and your job is urban.
 Some homesteaders are able to work from home via the internet.
-That’s a great set up if you can make it work with your employer.
-For the majority of homesteaders, though, pursuing their dream of self-sufficient living means breaking away from a pay cheque and the stability of a full time job.
-Entrepreneurial skills are needed to make rural living work.
+That’s a great setup if you can make it work with your employer.
+For the majority of homesteaders, though, pursuing their dream of self-sufficient living means breaking away from a paycheque and the stability of a full-time job.
+Entrepreneurial skills are needed to make a rural living work.
 You still need money.
 You still need to pay the mortgage and the taxes.

 When you are thinking about what your homestead business will look like, think in terms of projects, rather than a single business idea.
 A project might be successful or it might bomb, but all is not lost if you have a homestead to provide your food and shelter.

-At Joybilee Farm we have a chicken project, a sheep project, an angora goat project, a linen project, a fiber arts project, a soap project, a healing balm project, and a blog project or two.
+At Joybilee Farm we have a chicken project, a sheep project, an angora goat project, a linen project, a fibre art project, a soap project, a healing balm project, and a blog project or two.

 The sheep project is profitable.
-Our dual purpose flock of romney x rambouillet sheep have a high ratio of twinning and extra nice, coloured fleece that is in demand.
+Our dual-purpose flock of Romney x Rambouillet sheep has a high ratio of twinning and extra nice, coloured fleece that is in demand.
 We have a waiting list for freezer lambs every season.
 And the sheep pay for themselves, provided that the cost of grain and winter hay remains stable.
 We are increasing our flock to provide for our growing customer base.

 By diversifying our income with several projects, Joybilee Farm is able to weather economic swings and that allows us to remain on the farm.
 Although many blogs will suggest that you pour all you’ve got into pursuing your dreams, it makes sense to diversify your income when you’re homesteading.

-1. What area of your skills will your project come from?
+1. What area of your skills will your homestead business/project come from?

-Joybilee Farm is a fiber farm.
-Everything that we do from the natural dye garden and linen field to the sheep and goats and even this blog revolve around our passion to bring local fiber to people — in finished garments, in providing raw materials and even in tutorials on the blog.
+Joybilee Farm is a fibre farm.
+Everything that we do from the natural dye garden and linen field to the sheep and goats and even this blog revolve around our passion to bring local fibre to people — in finished garments, in providing raw materials and even in tutorials on the blog.
 We are also passionate about environmental stewardship and natural living.
-From our animal care, to clothing and cleaning products we major on sustainable, compassionate living.
-The goat’s milk soap and natural herbal balms came out of my need to provide high quality, safe, natural soaps and cosmetics to my own family, while being true to sustainable, eco-friendly values.
+From our animal care to clothing and cleaning products we major in sustainable, compassionate living.
+The goat’s milk soap and natural herbal balms came out of my need to provide high-quality, safe, natural soaps and cosmetics to my own family while being true to sustainable, eco-friendly values.